Observable signature of magnetic tidal coupling in hierarchical triple systems: Introduction

 The magnetic tidal resonances identified in this work require a compact binary on a close orbit around a SMBH.
 Such hierarchical triple systems are expected to form in dense galactic nuclei, which host SMBHs and a high density of stellar remnants, including compact-object binaries.
 These binaries may arise through dynamical interactions~\cite{OLeary:2008myb,Samsing:2017rat} or be captured by the gravitational potential of the SMBH~\cite{Hopman:2006qr}.
 In active galactic nuclei (AGNs), migration traps can further enhance the formation and long-term survival of tight compact-object binaries near the central SMBH~\cite{Bellovary:2015ifg,Secunda:2020mhd,Peng_Chen,Tagawa_2020}.

 Additional environmental effects, such as those due to gas, stars, or other surrounding matter, can influence the dissipative evolution of a compact binary~\cite{Cardoso:2020iji, Zwick:2021ayf, CanevaSantoro:2023aol, Ishibashi:2024wwu, Barausse:2007dy, Barausse:2014tra, Cardoso:2020lxx, Cole:2022yzw, Chen:2025qyj}.
 In this work, we focus solely on the tidal forces generated by the background spacetime through which the binary moves, neglecting all other environmental contributions.
-We expect, in fact, that such effects modify only the timing at which a resonance is crossed, without altering the number or the strength of the precession resonances.
+We find numerically, within the model adopted here (see App.~\ref{App:Environmental effects}), that such effects modify only the timing at which a resonance is crossed, without altering the number or the strength of the precession resonances.

 The GW190521 event~\cite{LIGOScientific:2020iuh}, a merger of two stellar-mass black holes, has been interpreted as a candidate for having occurred within a migration trap in an AGN~\cite{Toubiana:2020drf, Graham:2020gwr, Sberna:2022qbn}.
 Similar migration processes may also account for the formation of a stellar-mass binary orbiting near Sgr A*, as recently reported in Ref.~\cite{Peissker:2024ade}.
 In addition, binaries passing close to an SMBH can be tidally captured, giving rise to b-EMRIs~\cite{Generozov, Chen:2018axp}.